avgator/avstudio-docs/docs/documentation/3-user-interface/3-2-working-with-project/2-pages/2-pages.md

 To add elements:
 1. In the page editor, click **Add Element** (or use the context menu) to open the element addition dialog.
-   - This dialog allows you to select the element to be added to the page by specifying its name and type.
+   - This dialog allows you to select the element to be added to the page.
 2. Elements are grouped into categories:
    - **Elements**:
      - Button